 Overseas transaction fees or charges may apply for non-UK cards.
 This will be one charge per day, not each time you travel.
 Please check with your card issuer.

-A Visitor Oyster card is a smartcard you can use to pay for travel on London's public transport.
-It's quick, easy and:
+A Visitor Oyster card is a smartcard that's pre-loaded with pay as you go credit you can use to pay for travel on London's public transport.

 Find out more about Visitor Oyster cards.

-These are paper tickets which provide unlimited travel after 09:30 and any time on weekends and public holidays within the zones paid for on Tube, DLR, London Overground, TfL Rail and most National Rail services in London.
+For groups of 10 or more fare-paying passengers Group Day Travelcards are available.
+They are paper tickets that allow you to travel as much as you like from 09:30 Monday to Friday and any time on weekends and public holidays.
+Group Day Travelcards can be used on Tube, DLR, London Overground, TfL Rail and most National Rail services within the zones paid for.
 They can also be used on all London bus services and on trams.